oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 #### Install WebLogic Server Kubernetes Operator

 The Oracle WebLogic Server Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
 The operator runs as a Kubernetes Pod and stands ready to perform actions related to running WLS on Kubernetes.

 Clone the Oracle WebLogic Server Kubernetes Operator repository to your machine.
 We will use several scripts in this repository to create a WebLogic domain.
 This sample was tested with v3.1.0.
 Kubernetes Operators, use [Helm](https://helm.sh/) to manage Kubernetes applications.
 The operator’s Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.
 Install the operator by running the following commands.

-Clone repository
+Clone the repository.

 ```bash
 $ git clone https://github.com/oracle/weblogic-kubernetes-operator.git